 An academically rigorous degree program, the Bachelor of Science in Health Sciences includes courses in biology, human anatomy and physiology, and exercise physiology.
 Other coursework includes health psychology, stress management, and nutrition.

 Our program allows you to choose from three areas of emphasis (with a fourth in exercise science coming soon):

-Healthcare is one of the fastest-growing fields in the country.
-Employment of healthcare occupations is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations, adding about 2.3 million new jobs.
+The U.S. Department of Labor Statistics has indicated that employment of healthcare occupations is expected to rise significantly in the next several years adding as many as 1.9 million jobs in the workforce.
 Healthcare occupations are projected to add more jobs than any of the other occupational groups.
 This projected growth is mainly due to an aging population, leading to greater demand for healthcare services.

 Graduates from the B.S.
 Health Sciences program are well equipped to pursue clinical and non-clinical opportunities in hospitals, clinics, government agencies, sports facilities, health and wellness organizations, and community based and non-profit agencies.
 Because of the many specialties available, your career path will be largely determined by the health sciences track you select to complete your degree.